Praveen Edara, Professor and Chair, P.E.

 - MS from Virginia Polytechnic Institute and State University

-- BTech from Indian Institute of Technology-Madras
+- BTech from the Indian Institute of Technology-Madras

 Intelligent transportation systems